Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/Motion Detection/Motion Detection with On-Screen Display in Callback.rst

 You may download VLC media player from the link (`here <https://www.videolan.org/vlc/>`_).

-Upon the completion of the software installation, open VLC media player, and go to “Media” -> “Open Network Stream”.
+Upon the completion of the software installation, open VLC media player, and go to "Media" -> "Open Network Stream".

 |image04|

 Make sure your PC is connected to the same network as the Ameba Pro2 board for streaming.
-Since RTSP is used as the streaming protocol, key in `“rtsp://{IPaddress}:{port}”` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor `(e.g., “rtsp://192.168.1.174:554”)`.
+Since RTSP is used as the streaming protocol, key in `"rtsp://{IPaddress}:{port}"` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor `(e.g., "rtsp://192.168.1.174:554")`.
 The default RTSP port number is 554.

-You may choose to change the caching time in “Show more options”.
+You may choose to change the caching time in "Show more options".
 The default value of 1000 will introduce a one second delay between what the camera sees and what is displayed on screen.
 A lower cache time will result in reduced video latency but may introduce playback stuttering in the case of poor network conditions.

 |image05|

-Next, click “Play” to start RTSP streaming.
+Next, click "Play" to start RTSP streaming.
 The video stream from the camera will be shown in VLC media player.
 Multiple green boxes will be generated to identify the regions that are in motion.

 |image06|